-Get anywhere, anytime access to kid-friendly movies and TV shows.
+Get fast access to kid-friendly movies and TV shows.

 - Kanopy Kids is a new collection for children, highlighting films and TV series that help children develop empathy, mindfulness, and self-esteem through entertaining and educational videos, with integrated Common Sense Media ratings.

 - Hoopla Family offers popular titles to stream from anywhere, anytime.

 - (TEMPORARILY UNAVAILABLE) Facet Kids Features short and feature-length films from around the world, specially curated for kids ages 2–16 by the experts who bring you the annual Chicago International Children’s Film Festival.

 Enrich learning and explore more with your Oak Park Public Library card.

 - Discovery Kits offer hands-on activities in art and music, language arts, life science, math and engineering, physical science, and technology.

 - Playaway audiobooks provide increased reading comprehension, retention, vocabulary skills, phonemic awareness, and fluency.